Kaylia1/Neural-Network-Labelling-Tool/README.md

 -Remember to save!
 This writes the information into the text file.

-Mode 2: Keyboard -Fast Editing!
+MODE 2: KEYBOARD -Fast Editing!

 -On keyboard, type numbers to select boxes of corresponding number.

 -On keyboard, type WASD keys to select sliders, then type arrow keys to adjust them.

-Further Clarification:
+FURTHER CLARIFICATION:

 -This program only records object name, truncated (boolean), xmin, ymin, xmax, ymax